 - Applicants must submit a high school diploma or its functional equivalent.
-This requirement may be satisfied during your first term at UoPeople through the submission of: - 1) An official diploma (or transcript showing graduation) sent directly to UoPeople (either mailed or submitted online); or - 2) A color scan/photocopy of the original diploma (or transcript showing graduation) - 3) A black and white scan/photocopy of the original diploma (or transcript showing graduation) certified by a notary sent directly to UoPeople (either mailed or submitted online).

-• Applicants unable to provide either of the documents listed above may be eligible to take an Ability to Benefit (ATB) Test during his or her Foundations studies.
+This requirement may be satisfied during your first term at UoPeople through the submission of: - 1) An official diploma (or transcript showing graduation) sent directly to UoPeople (either mailed or submitted online); or - 2) A photocopy of the original diploma (or transcript showing graduation) certified by a notary sent directly to UoPeople (either mailed or submitted online). - Applicants unable to provide either of the documents listed above may be eligible to take an Ability to Benefit (ATB) Test during his or her Foundations studies.
 Individuals who receive a passing score, of at least 200 on the Verbal Skills section of the test, and at least 210 on the Quantitative Skills section of the test, may become degree seeking students upon completion of all admissions requirements.